 Our cookbook consists of recipes.
 The most popular ones are listed in the main page, which you can see in the screenshot below.
 Each recipe is assigned with one or more tags; click a tag to browse recipes by subject.
 On the main page or tag pages you can see snippets of recipes with thumbnails of some of the example images, a short description and the code that generates the image effect.

-Cloudinary does image manipulations on-the-fly in the cloud, using a dynamic URL that specifies exactly how the image should be modified.
-You can provide this image manipulation URL directly, or use our client libraries for Ruby on Rails, PHP, Python/Django, Node.js, Java, .Net or jQuery, to construct the required image manipulation URL with a single line of code.
+Cloudinary does image transformations on-the-fly in the cloud, using a dynamic URL that specifies exactly how the image should be modified.
+You can provide this image transformation URL directly, or use our client libraries for Ruby on Rails, PHP, Python/Django, Node.js, Java, .Net or jQuery, to construct the required image transformation URL with a single line of code.

 Clicking on a recipe snippet leads you to the full recipe page.
-As you can see below, in the full page, larger images are displayed, there are additional image manipulation examples, code samples, and more details on how the manipulations work.
+As you can see below, in the full page, larger images are displayed, there are additional image transformation examples, code samples, and more details on how the transformations work.

 You can comment on each specific recipe, like it on Facebook or share it on Twitter or Google+, and also add your comment in the thread at the bottom of the page.